 While Israel may be a trailblazer in terms of tolerance for the LGBTQ community and is certainly the most accepting and progressive in the Middle East, there are still improvements to be made.
 Same-sex marriage is not performed in the country, however, Israel does accept and recognize common-law partnerships of same-sex couples that live together.
 Beyond this, gay couples are permitted to adopt as of 2008, when Israel legalized same-sex parent adoption.
 There is always progress to be made, but Israel is a leader of gay rights in the region.
 Read more in our article about Gay Tel Aviv For Beginners.

-The Israeli Army is LGBT supportive
+The Israeli Army Supports the LGBT Community

 All Israeli citizens must serve mandatory military service, and openly gay, lesbian or bi-sexual soldiers may serve in the Israeli Defense Force in all military branches.
 Discrimination against those who identify as gay is strictly forbidden and the military even recognizes same-sex couples in the cases of war widows or widowers.